-The United States District Court denied agency's motion for summary judgment based on Eleventh Amendment immunity.
+The United States District Court for the Eastern District of Missouri denied agency's motion for summary judgment based on Eleventh Amendment immunity.
 Operator appealed.

 The Court of Appeals held that agency was not an arm of compacting states and instead was comparable to a local governmental entity, and thus, agency was not entitled to Eleventh Amendment immunity from suit in federal court.